austintheriot/wrend/README.md

 ## Why

 This library exists because I found myself writing the same verbose, (occasionally `unsafe`) WebGL code over and over again, constantly struggling to find the right level and type of abstraction.
-Wrend is designed to ease the pain of working with low-level WebGL programming easier in Rust.
-One particular convenience Wrend provides is an abstraction over `requestAnimationFrame` calls, making continuous animations as simple as calling start and holding the returned handle in memory.
-Stopping is also as easy as dropping the handle and/or calling stop.
+Wrend is designed to ease the pain of working with low-level WebGL programming in Rust.
+One particular convenience Wrend provides is an abstraction over `requestAnimationFrame` calls, making continuous animations as simple as calling `start_animating` and then holding the returned handle in memory.
+Stopping is also as easy as dropping the handle and/or calling `stop_animating`.

-Another strength of Wrend is its flexibility: rather than focusing on pure rasterization, Wrend enables the ability to construct very unique pipelines for things like ray tracers, flow fields, and other non-traditional methods of rendering.
+Another strength of Wrend is its flexibility: rather than focusing on pure rasterization, Wrend enables constructing unique graphics pipelines for things like ray tracers, flow fields, and other non-traditional methods of rendering.

 ## Demos